Implant-Retained Prosthetics – Falls Church, VA

 Whether you’ve lost a single tooth or a full row of teeth, the skilled restorative dentist and dental care team at Tysons Dental Esthetics encourage you to consider replacing missing teeth using dental implant supported restorations.
-When it comes to replacing numerous consecutive and nonconsecutive missing teeth with partial dentures or restoring a full arch of teeth with a full denture, Falls Church implant-retained prosthetics offer longer lasting, better functioning, more natural looking and feeling results compared with traditional, removable prosthetics.
-If you want to learn more about implant-retained partial and full dentures, call to schedule a tooth replacement consultation in our state of the art dental office.
-We’ll do our utmost to help you find the right treatment option to fully restore your flawless, healthy smile.
+When it comes to replacing numerous consecutive and nonconsecutive missing teeth with partial dentures or restoring a full arch of teeth with a full denture, implant-retained prosthetics offer longer lasting, better functioning, more natural looking and feeling results compared with traditional, removable prosthetics.
+If you want to learn more about implant-retained partial and full dentures, call our dental office to schedule a tooth replacement consultation to discuss dental implant-retained prosthetics in Falls Church, VA.
+We’ll do our utmost to help you find the right treatment to fully restore your flawless, healthy smile.

 Full dentures are also crafted by combining a gum colored base material with a full row of teeth.
 Because there are no remaining teeth, the denture base is crafted to fit against the gum line.
 Most dentures can be supported using four to six dental implant posts.